babyloniaapp/docs/logs.md

 ---

-27.08.22 – The ending time of ICO contracts shiften to 15.September.22. <br/>
+27.08.22 – The ending time of ICO contracts shifted to 15.
+September.22. <br/>
 27.08.22 – The ICO countdown has been removed from POOL Crowdsale page. <br/>

 ---